David Meerman Scott: The New Rules of Marketing and PR

 Scott initially released the book as a free, ungated e-book.
 It was subsequently published as a traditional printed book.

 Scott summarizes the book's content marketing theme as "You are what you publish online."
 The content should be about what audience cares about, not directly about the product itself.
 "Nobody cares about your product but you," Scott says.

+He continues updating the book and in 2024 released the ninth edition.

 Writing for The New York Times Magazine, Virginia Heffernan recommended the book "For practical P.R. in the age of Twitter,..."
 In an interview on Marketing Update, Scott stated that besides the fast pace of change in marketing, another motivation for the new edition was that the book had been incorporated into the curriculum of many universities.
 As a result, he plans to publish a new edition in summer every other year.
 The second edition won praise in The New York Times and Computerworld reviews.
 The first edition was featured in the BusinessWeek Best Seller List.
 John P. David describes the book as being the preeminent text on public relations.

 Scott believes that the ideas in the book apply not only in commerce but also political campaigning, referencing in particular the 2016 US Presidential campaign of Donald Trump.
 They can even be used to humanize otherwise faceless government organizations like the CIA.